eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 on my time other than the vague goal of contributing to probabilistic programming in some way.

+I initially tried to implement mass matrix adaptation in Tensorflow Probability, but I quickly readjusted my goals[^1] to something more achievable: running some benchmarks with HMC tuning.

 <figure class="half">
     <a href="/assets/images/galiano.jpg"><img src="/assets/images/galiano.jpg"></a>
     <a href="/assets/images/galiano2.jpg"><img src="/assets/images/galiano2.jpg"></a>
     <figcaption>Pictures from Galiano Island.</figcaption>
 </figure>

-I initially tried to implement mass matrix adaptation in Tensorflow Probability, but I quickly readjusted my goals[^1] to something more achievable: running some experiments with HMC tuning.

-A quick rundown for those unfamiliar: _tuning_ is what happens before sampling, during which the goal is not to actually draw samples, but to _prepare_ to draw samples.
-For HMC and its variants, this means estimating HMC parameters such as the step size, integration time and mass matrix[^2], the last of which is basically the covariance matrix of the model parameters.
+A quick rundown for those unfamiliar: _tuning_ is what happens before sampling, during which the goal is not to actually draw samples, but to _prepare_ to draw samples[^2].
+For HMC and its variants, this means estimating HMC parameters such as the step size, integration time and mass matrix[^3], the last of which is basically the covariance matrix of the model parameters.
 Because my life is finite (and I assume everybody else's is too), I limited myself to mass matrix adaptation.